 We assess each patient individually to determine how often Rush @ Home visits are appropriate.
 We'll work with you to establish a frequency that makes sense for your needs.

-If you receive regular specialty care, you will still need to make in-person visits to your specialist but Rush @ Home providers can still take care of your primary care needs.
+If you receive regular specialty care, you will still need to have in-person or virtual visits with your specialist, but Rush @ Home providers can take care of your primary care needs.
 Rush @ Home providers will work closely with your existing care team, including specialists, to deliver your care.

 If you currently participate in a home health program, your home health nurse will continue to visit you as normal.
 They'll work closely with your Rush @ Home provider to deliver your care.

 If you get sick and would like to schedule an urgent appointment, we are available by phone to help you schedule care when you need it.
 However, Rush @ Home visits are not for emergencies.
-If you are experiencing a medical emergency please call 911 or go to your closest emergency department.
+If you have an urgent medical need, call 911 — or visit your nearest emergency department or urgent care facility.